-Standard employee retention rates are anywhere from 70% - 85% but vary greatly by industry and calculation method.
-For example, you can measure your retention rate based solely on voluntary turnover to assess company culture or include all terminated employees for a high-level view of overall performance.
+Standard employee retention rates are anywhere from 70%–90%, but vary greatly by industry and calculation method.
+For example, you can measure your retention rate based solely on voluntary turnover to assess company culture, or you could choose to include all of your terminated employees for a high-level view of overall performance.

 Why employee retention matters for a small business

 Employee turnover costs small businesses time and money.

 - Turnover disrupts the flow of a functioning workforce.
 When an employee leaves, they can leave behind a significant knowledge gap, creating more work as the remaining team members pick up the pieces.

 - Recruiting and training a new employee requires staff time and money.
 Every time a business replaces a salaried employee, it costs between one-half to two times their salary.

 While some turnover is inevitable, having a defined employee retention strategy in place mitigates turnover and associated costs.